Indonesia's Widodo says aid gearing up, worry grows about cut-off areas

 “The president is not hearing about the remote areas, only about the tsunami and about Palu,” he said.

 “There are hundreds of people still buried under the mud in my village.
-I lost many members of my family and neighbors.
+I lost many members of my family and neighbours.
 There is no aid whatsoever which is why we’re leaving.”

 Widodo, who will seek re-election next year, called on Tuesday for reinforcements in the search for victims, saying everyone had to be found.
 He repeated that on Wednesday, after inspecting what he called an “evacuation” effort at the Hotel Roa Roa, where he said some 30 people lay buried in the ruins.

-The quake brought down hotels, shopping malls and thousands of houses in Palu, while tsunami waves as high as six meters (20 feet) scoured its beachfront shortly afterwards.
+The quake brought down hotels, shopping malls and thousands of houses in Palu, while tsunami waves as high as six metres (20 feet) scoured its beachfront shortly afterwards.

 Adding to Sulawesi’s woes, the Soputan volcano in the north of the island, about 600 km (375 miles) northeast of Palu, erupted early on Wednesday but there were no reports of any casualties or damage.
 Ash was not expected to disrupt flights.